mcky/mondo-sheets/README.md

 # mondo-sheets
 Connect your [Mondo](http://getmondo.co.uk) to Google sheets.

 Registers a webhook with mondo and posts your transactions to a spreadhseet.
-There's also a script to prefill your sheet with old transactions but it currently fails silently at ~30 transactions, working on a fix.

 ## Usage